-τdxdt=IX-x (1.2)
+τdrdt=s(Ir)-r (1.2)

-where: x is a neuron’s firing rate during the previous time step; IX is the weighted sum of inputs during the current time step; and τ is a time constant, equivalent to 1ms in this case.
+where: r is a neuron’s firing rate during the previous time step; Ir is the weighted sum of inputs during the current time step; and τ is a time constant, equal to 1ms in this case.

 The activation of other neurons in the model is considered instantaneous.

-The current model accommodates 100 different sensory cues at the PFC level, modeled as 100 different inputs to the striatum, and can produce 100 different actions in response.
+The current model accommodates Nc different sensory cues at the PFC level, modeled as Ncdifferent PFC inputs to the striatum, and can produce Na different actions in response.
 Each action is represented by the activity of one thalamic neuron.
-Furthermore, PFC sensory cues are mapped to thalamic actions in a one-to-one fashion, such that PFC neuron carrying sensory cue j triggers thalamic neuron i, associated with action i, where j=i and the weight of such one-to-one connection is 0.45; otherwise the connection weight for other cue-action pairs (PFC-thalamic neuron pairs), where j≠i, is 0.
-These sensory cues to action connections are direct and do not pass through any of the BG nuclei.
+In the initial implementation of the model we assumed that PFC sensory cues are mapped to thalamic actions in a one-to-one fashion, such that PFC neuron carrying sensory cue j triggers thalamic neuron i, associated with action i, where j=i and the weight of such one-to-one connection is 0.45; otherwise the connection weight for other cue-action pairs (PFC-thalamic neuron pairs), where j≠i, is 0.
+These sensory cues to action connections are direct and do not pass through any of the BG nuclei, thus representing pre-associated cue-response mapping.

-Each of the BG nuclei, except the striatum and SNc, contains a population of neurons of the same size as possible actions i, such that each neuron in a BG nuclei corresponds to one action.
+Each of the BG nuclei, except the striatum and SNc, contains a population of neurons of the same size as possible actions Na, such that each neuron in a BG nuclei corresponds to one action.
 The striatum incorporates two neurons per action, one that is a direct pathway striatal MSN and the other an indirect pathway MSN.
-The SNc produces one common dopaminergic reward signal that influences the synaptic plasticity of connections between the PFC and striatal neurons, and is therefore modeled as a single neuron.
+The SNc produces one common dopaminergic reward signal that influences the synaptic plasticity of connections between the PFC and striatal neurons, and is therefore modeled as a single signal.

-PFC sensory output, corresponding to all possible sensory cues j, is delivered to all i direct and i indirect pathway striatal neurons.
+PFC sensory output, corresponding to all possible sensory cues Nc, is delivered to all i direct and i indirect pathway striatal neurons.
 Connection weights between PFC neurons and striatal MSN are initially set randomly between 0 and 0.01, but are plastic and therefore change trial-to-trial based on a reinforcement learning algorithm.

-The firing rate of each direct pathway MSN, D1i, is defined as:
+The firing rate of each direct pathway MSN Di1 is driven by the differential equation:

-D1i=d1i+ID1i-d1i(1-e-dtτ) (1.3)
+τddtDi1=s(Ii1)-Di1 (1.3)

-where: d1i is the firing rate of that MSN during the previous time step; ID1i is the weighted sum of inputs to that MSN during the current time step; dt is the time step duration equivalent to 1ms; τ is the Wilson-Cowan time constant equivalent to 1ms; and i is the index of the direct pathway MSN corresponding to a particular action i.
+where: Di1 is the firing rate of that MSN; Ii1 is the weighted sum of inputs to that MSN; τ is the Wilson-Cowan time constant equal to 1ms; and i is the index of the direct pathway MSN corresponding to a particular action i.

 The weighted sum of inputs to each direct pathway MSN during the current time step, ID1i, is defined as:

-ID1i=tanh(jwc1ji∙Cj+wa1∙THi-ih∙d1i) (1.4)
+Ii1=j=1NcWij1∙Cj+wa1∙THi-j≠iNah∙Dj1 (1.4)

-where: wc1ji is the connection weight between PFC neuron j, corresponding to cue j between 1 and 100, and direct pathway MSN i, this weight is plastic and changes trial-to-trial; Cj is the firing rate of PFC neuron j; wa1 is the connection weight between thalamic neuron i and direct pathway MSN i, corresponding to the same action, and is equivalent to 1; THi is the firing rate of thalamic neuron i; and h is the recurrent lateral inhibition connection weight between direct pathway MSN equivalent to 0.3.
+where:Wij1 is the connection weight between PFC neuron j, corresponding to cue j between 1 and Nc, and direct pathway MSN i, this weight is plastic and changes trial-to-trial; Cj is the firing rate of PFC neuron j; wa1 is the connection weight between thalamic neuron i and direct pathway MSN i, corresponding to the same action, and is equal to 1; THi is the firing rate of thalamic neuron i; and h is the recurrent lateral inhibition connection weight between direct pathway MSN equal to 0.3.

-The firing rate of each indirect pathway MSN, D2i, is defined as:
+The firing rate of each indirect pathway MSN,Di2, is defined as:

-D2i=tanh(jwc2ji∙Cj+wa2∙THi) (1.5)
+Di2=sj=1NcWij2∙Cj+wa2∙THi (1.5)

-where: wc2ji is the connection weight between PFC neuron j and indirect pathway MSN i, this weight is plastic and changes trial-to-trial; and wa2 is the connection weight between thalamic neuron i, and indirect pathway MSN i, corresponding to the same action, and is equivalent to 1.
+where: Wij2 is the connection weight between PFC neuron j and indirect pathway MSN i, this weight is plastic and changes trial-to-trial; and wa2 is the connection weight between thalamic neuron i, and indirect pathway MSN i, corresponding to the same action, and is equal to 1.

-The firing rate of each GPe neurons, GPei, is defined as:
+The firing rate of each GPe neuron, GPei, is defined as: